Residence and Time Limits

 3) In consultation with the instructor, the student prepares a brief rationale and outline for the course, which will map out a schedule of meetings, a series of assignments, and a bibliography for the proposed course.
 This course outline should resemble in its rationale, number of readings, and assignments, a typical graduate course offered by the English Department.
 Students may want to consult the “Courses Offered” section of the Department of English’s website for descriptions.
 Electronic forms are available through the Graduate Office.

 4) The student submits these materials, signed by the instructor, to the Graduate Office by the second Friday of the term in which the course will be taken.
 Late applications are not considered.
-The Graduate Committee approves applications for ENGL 547 courses only if the student can establish that no suitable course is being offered during his/her program and only if the Directed Reading is essential to the student’s academic development.
+The Head of the Graduate Program approves applications for ENGL 547 courses only if the student can establish that no suitable course is being offered during his/her program and only if the Directed Reading is essential to the student’s academic development.

-5) The student must provide both an electronic copy to the Graduate Office (to be circulated for approval) as well as a hard copy with the Supervisor’s signature for the records.
-Once approved the student will be registered in the course by the Graduate Office.
+5) The student must provide both an electronic copy to the Graduate Office (to be submitted to the Graduate Program Head for approval) as well as a hard copy with the Supervisor’s signature for the records.
+Once the Head has approved the course, the student will be registered in the course by the Graduate Office.

 Course Work for MA in Language